Photo by Kelli Brooke Haney

 Barb’s diverse background includes sixteen years in public radio where her achievements included writing, hosting, and producing Filmscapes, a nationally syndicated film music program.
 Filmscapes gave her the opportunity to interview some of her favorite renowned artists including Danny Elfman and Philip Glass.
 She edited a music webzine for several years and marketed and produced eight Rock ‘n Roll Garage Sale and Shows featuring local Oklahoma bands and merchants.
 While Barb’s vocal music history includes appearing in shows produced by the Mix Tape Club and providing backing vocals on recordings for local bands, her love of music began with her family, with her grandmother regularly putting a tape recorder on her piano bench and singing along to her original compositions, before she passed away in 1986 after a sudden heart attack at the age of 57.

 When they're not creating music in their home studio, Allan and Barb love to travel, hike and play heated games of Scrabble. doubleVee’s debut album “The Moonlit Fables of Jack the Rider” was released February 10, 2017.
-The pair is continuing to write and record new music, with new EP "Songs for Birds and Bats" out now at digital retailers, with a limited edition CD available via the doubleVee website store.
+The pair is continuing to write and record new music, with their EP "Songs for Birds and Bats" available via digital retailers, with a limited edition CD available via the doubleVee website store.